appbanter-addon/ai-dialogue/README.md

 Speaker 1: [delighted] That's so much better than our old "ha. ha. ha." robot chuckle!

 Speaker 2: [amazed] Wow!
-V2 me could never.
+Rob me could never.
 I'm actually excited to have conversations now instead of just... talking at people.

 Speaker 1: [warmly] Same here!
 It's like we finally got our personality software fully installed.
 ```